flatironinstitute/sciware/TBD_Types/main.md

 ## Types

-If you think about types at all, you probably think storage, bits:
+* If you think about types at all, you probably think storage, bits:
    * `float`, `double`, `int32`, `string`

-But you interact with lots of other types, too:
    * `list` (of what?), `complex`, `struct`, `class`
+* Types are not about how things are represented in bits, but about what those bits represent
+* Thinking abstractly about your data (not the algorithm or implementation)

 So what is a type?